AMZ Żubr

-The AMZ Żubr is an infantry mobility vehicle produced by AMZ-Kutno which is used by the Polish military. "Żubr" is also the Polish word for wisent.
+The AMZ Żubr is an infantry mobility vehicle produced by Poland's AMZ-Kutno which is used by the Polish military. "Żubr" is also the Polish word for wisent.
 It was designed by AMZ-Kutno and began production in 2008.
-The standard Żubr variant, the Żubr MRAP, is based on the Iveco EuroCargo vehicle, which is produced in Poland.

-The Żubr was designed for enhanced protection against land mines and improvised explosive devices.
+The Żubr was designed for enhanced protection against landmines and improvised explosive devices.
 The vehicle's hull is V-shaped to deflect blasts.
 The Żubr is armored against 12.7-mm armor-piercing rounds and features a remotely controlled weapons station.
 The Żubr can carry 2000–5000 kg within the vehicle and can tow an additional 1500 kg.
 The vehicle is all wheel drive.
-It was designed to be and is capable of being transported by the C-130 Hercules.
+It was designed to be transported by the C-130 Hercules.